bb-deeplearning/bbdls-dark-mode/README.md

 This theme is primarily intended for internal use at [bbdeeplearning.systems](https://bbdeeplearning.systems) and for the dispplay of code in [**_FEYNCHAT's_**](https://feyn.chat) responses in dark mode.

 For more information on building VS Code themes, see the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme).

+## License

+This theme is licensed under the MIT License.
+See the [LICENSE](LICENSE.MD) file for details.